quantumlib/qsim/docs/choose_hw.md

         *   Note that f=2 or f=3 can be optimal for large circuits simulated on CPUs with a smaller number of threads (say, up to four or eight threads).
 However, this depends on the circuit structure.
-        *   Note that f=6 is very rarely optimal
+        *   Note that f=6 is very rarely optimal.
 *   Using the optimal number of threads:
     *   Use the maximum number of threads on CPUs for the best performance.
     *   If the maximum number of threads is not used on multi-socket machines